 While there are many plants that enjoy life near rhubarb, there are also a few plants that should be avoided in the vegetable garden.

 Yes.
 Juicy, sweet melons!
-These fruits require a lot of direct sunlight to produce their delicious bounty, and the plant knows how to get it.
+Watermelons, cantaloupes, and other melons require a lot of direct sunlight to produce their delicious bounty, and the plant knows how to get it.
 If the melon plant feels that it's not getting enough sunlight, it will react phototropically, which means it will grow towards the light, vining up, and growing over anything in its way, even your rhubarb!

 We've all had a pumpkin plant or two get out of control, so you know what they are capable of!
 Pumpkins are related to melons and are also big into getting enough sun, and they'll do it by any means possible, including suffocating your rhubarb.